How to Get Rid of a Ganglion Cyst on Your Foot

 Here are some of the typical symptoms of a ganglion cyst on the foot:

 - A noticeable lump under the skin, on top of the foot, that freely moves when manipulated

 - Burning or tingling sensation on and around the lump, especially when rubbing against shoes

 - Dull aching, which may mean the cyst is pressing against the joint or tendon

 To diagnose the cyst, a doctor may remove a small amount of the synovial fluid to test it, take an X-ray, or he or she may diagnose it with a visual assessment.

 A trusted podiatrist will be able to help you determine the best course of action if you have a ganglion cyst on your foot.
 Depending on the level of pain and irritation, here are some of the common treatments a doctor may recommend:

 - Monitoring of the cyst: If the cyst is not causing pain, your podiatrist may decide it’s best to take a watch, wait, and see approach.

 - Modifications for footwear: The doctor may recommend special shoes that do not put pressure on the cyst.
-You can also use a pad inside shoes to reduce irritation.
+You can also use a pad inside your shoes to reduce irritation.

-- Aspirating and injecting the cyst: If the cyst is causing significant pain, the podiatrist may use a technique to drains the synovial fluid and inject the area with a steroid.
+- Aspirating and injecting the cyst: If the cyst is causing significant pain, the podiatrist may use a technique to drain the synovial fluid and inject the area with a steroid.
 This treatment may require multiple appointments.